o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ---
 title: "Creating a Project Game Release Layout for Windows"
 linktitle: "Project Game Release Layout (Windows)"
-description: Learn how to create a proejct game release layout for Windows with Open 3D Engine (O3DE).
+description: Learn how to create a project game release layout for Windows with Open 3D Engine (O3DE).
 toc: true
 ---

 This tutorial guides you through the process of creating a project game release layout for Windows PCs in **Open 3D Engine (O3DE)**.
 A *project game release layout* is a directory structure that contains the **Game Launcher** and the packaged assets needed to run the Game Launcher outside of the developer environment.

 *Bundled content* are product assets that're bundled from the project's `Cache/pc` directory into package files (`.pak`).
-The Game Launcher loads the bundled content that make up a project, such as its levels, objects, environment, and game play logic.
+The Game Launcher loads the bundled content that make up a project, such as its levels, objects, environment, and gameplay logic.

 The instructions here guide you through the following steps:
 - Set the starting level.